Reevo55/ddd-journey/conceptual-overview/basics.md

 #### Bounded Context

-Bounded Context, another concept from DDD, is a boundary within which a particular model is defined and applicable.
+Bounded Context, is a boundary within which a particular model is defined and applicable.
 It defines the context for a model within the software, such as a module, service, or subsystem.
 This context bounds or limits the applicability of a particular model to ensure its consistency and integrity, and to prevent any unwanted side effects of intermingling models.
 A bounded context allows different teams to work on different parts of the system without stepping on each other's toes.
 It's a key part of designing large-scale systems with multiple teams and can be seen as a way of managing and limiting complexity.

 Summarized in bullet points: